 Tired of modern life?
 Want to spend your days swimming, spotting seals and sweating in a sauna?

 Take our advice and head to the most westerly point in Sweden: the Weather Islands (Väderöarna).
 The hundred-or-so rocky islands have a special windswept beauty, just like the name suggests, and they are a lot more tranquil than other islands closer to the mainland – indeed, most are totally empty.

-There’s a single guesthouse, which serves up oodles of local shellfish.
+This guesthouse, on Storö Island, serves up oodles of local shellfish.
 Bring clothes that can put up with lashings of wind and rain, and pack a couple of good books.

 Small boats ferry visitors to the islands from Fjällbacka and Hamburgsund, both on the Swedish mainland north of Gothenburg.